jaspervdj/patat/README.md

 -   `backend: kitty`: uses
     [Kitty's icat command](https://sw.kovidgoyal.net/kitty/kittens/icat.html).

+-   `backend: wezterm`: uses the iTerm2 image protocol as implemented by WezTerm.

 -   `backend: w3m`: uses the `w3mimgdisplay` executable to draw directly onto the window.
 This has been tested in `urxvt` and `xterm`, but is known to produce weird results in `tmux`.